 Presbyterian cemetery: where White slaveholders and workers for abolition are buried side by side.

 The Freedom House: now a Museum built on one of the largest holding pens for enslaved peoples, often “owned” by White Presbyterians like Carlyle and Alexander, but with their own stories of resistance and dignity.

-Site of Appomattox Statue to dead soldiers, including white Presbyterians, who fought for the “the Lost Cause,” but recently removed by the city after VA law changed.
+Site of Appomattox Statue to dead soldiers, including White Presbyterians, who fought for the “the Lost Cause,” but recently removed by the city after Virginia law changed.

 Beulah Baptist Church: founded by a graduate of Presbyterian Ashmun Institute (PA) for African-Americans, and site of first theological school founded for former slaves during Reconstruction.

 Alexandria Academy: first semi-public school for Whites in Alexandria, organized and lead by Presbyterians, and supported by George Washington’s scholarships for poorer students.
 Robert E. Lee was schooled here.